hannesj/found/README.md

 - `Component` or `getComponent`: the component for the route, or a method that returns the component for the route
 - `data` or `getData`: additional data for the route, or a method that returns additional data for the route
 - `render`: a method that returns the element for the route
-- `children`: an array of child route objects; if using JSX configuration components, this comes from the JSX children
+- `children`: an array of child route objects, or an object of those arrays; if using JSX configuration components, this comes from the JSX children
-- `groups`: an object of route configs, for specifying named child routes

 A route configuration consists of an array of route objects.
 You can generate such an array of route objects from JSX with `<Route>` elements using `makeRouteConfig`.